• Skip to primary navigation

 Notes

-If you decide to rinse the beans, you will need to add a couple of tablespoons of water or veggie broth to the beans so they do not dry up while cooking.
+*If you decide to rinse the beans, add about ½ cup of water or veggie broth to the beans so they do not dry up while cooking.

 Using a food processor creates a finer chop, allowing the aromatics to melt into the black beans as they cook, blending seamlessly into the background to add layers of rich, savory flavor without being too chunky or noticeable.
 If you need to chop them by hand, chop them finely to get the same effect intended by the recipe.